 Recently the U.S. Department of State released its Fiscal Year 2015 Annual Report on Intercountry Adoption.
-The biggest reason this particular report made the headlines was the fact that the number of intercountry adoptions which took place last year (5,648 adoptions) was the lowest number since 1981.
+The biggest reason this particular report on international adoption made the headlines was the fact that the number of intercountry adoptions which took place last year (5,648 adoptions) was the lowest number since 1981.
 The highest number of adoptions (22,991 adoptions) occurred in 2004.
 That is a 74% decline between 2004 and 2015, and a lot of people are unhappy and looking for someone to blame.

-First, to set the stage, we have to remember that the face of adoption is changing.
+First, to set the stage, we have to remember that the pace of adoption is changing.
 This is particularly true in China, where the demographics of available children are very different than in 2004.
 Twelve years ago, there really were a lot of young and physically healthy girls.
 Today, that has changed.
 There are far more boys available than girls, and the vast majority of waiting children have some degree of special need.
 Starting the process to wait for a healthy infant is not even an option anymore.
 Since not everyone feels equipped to parent a child with special needs (though I can say with confidence that it’s truly not that difficult), the number of adopted children decreases.
 Sadly, the number of waiting children has not decreased and thousands still wait for families.

 Act 1: Let’s talk about those healthy girls.

 In 2004 and the surrounding years, if you spent any length of time on adoption list serves, you saw the phrase “healthy female, as young as possible,” over and over.
 And more often than not, it was also paired with another word: “fast.”
 Potential adoptive parents wanted healthy baby girls and they didn’t want to have to wait.
-If they didn’t meet China’s requirements, or didn’t want to adopt an Asian child, there were other options . . .
+If they didn’t meet China’s requirements or didn’t want to adopt an Asian child, there were other options . . .
 Cambodia, Vietnam, Guatemala, Kazakhstan, Ethiopia.
 And one by one, those countries closed (Ethiopia being the current exception), because where there is great demand, there is always someone around the corner willing to make a buck.

 Act 2: Those very nice people lurking around the corner.